Tips for growing green beans

 Place a stake in the center of the mound and place 3 or 4 bean seeds around the pole one inch deep in the soil.
 Water well and keep the seeds moist.
 You should see the seeds start to sprout within 7 days.

-Green Bean Growing Tips
+Green Bean Garden Tips

 As green beans can suffer from fungus brought on by too much moisture (on the plant itself), make sure you practice wide row spacing to keep the moisture levels on the plants down.